Updated on 2025-08-26 GMT+08:00

 3. Download the image file from the OBS bucket.

-• You can create an image from a running ECS.
+• You can create an image from a running cloud server.

-The image creation does not affect service running on the ECS.
+The image creation does not affect services on the cloud server.

-In this process, do not stop, start, or restart the ECS, or the image creation may fail.
+In this process, do not stop, start, or restart the cloud server, or the image creation may fail.

-• A system disk image will be created in the same region as the ECS that was used to create it.
-For example, if an ECS is located in the CN-Hong Kong region, the system disk image created from that ECS will also be located in the CN-Hong Kong region.
+• A system disk image will be created in the same region as the cloud server that was used to create it.
+For example, if a cloud server is located in the CN-Hong Kong region, the system disk image created from that cloud server will also be located in the CN-Hong Kong region.
 If you want to use the image in another region, you must first replicate it to that region.
 For details, see Replicating Images Across Regions.

-• If an ECS has expired or been released, you can use the system disk image created from the ECS to restore it.
+• If a cloud server has expired or been released, you can use the system disk image created from the cloud server to restore it.

 Prerequisites

-Before creating a private image from an ECS:
+Before creating a private image from a cloud server:

 Procedure